 So, the virtualization market for the Mac grows a bit denser this week—even if VMware doesn’t have a product to ship right now, it’s a hefty presence in the marketplace, and it’s sure to make things interesting in the months to come.
 Microsoft’s decision to

-undoubtedly has some Intel Mac users scrambling for solutions.
+kill Virtual PC undoubtedly has some Intel Mac users scrambling for solutions.

 For what it’s worth, Parallels isn’t sitting still either—it just released

-of its Desktop product on Tuesday and is actively working on another version that will be released later this year with features like graphics acceleration.
+a new beta of its Desktop product on Tuesday and is actively working on another version that will be released later this year with features like graphics acceleration.

 Whodathunkit?
 Apple transitions the Mac to Intel chips, and within a few months one of the biggest growing sectors of the marketplace is in software that lets you run